Mobi Dixon: Career

 In 2012, Dixon produced Dinaledi album by DJ Vetkuk and Mahoota.

 On July 11, 2014, his single "City Rains" featuring Mque was released.
 The song peaked number at number 3 on Entertainment Monitoring Africa top 100 RAMS charts.
 His debut studio album Tribal Soul was released in October 2014.
-The album debuted at number one iTunes and was certified platinum by the Recording Industry of South Africa (RiSA).
+The album debuted at number one on iTunes and was certified platinum by the Recording Industry of South Africa (RiSA).
 To further promote his album, he embarked on City Rains Tour in August 2015.

 In early 2016, he signed a record deal with Sony Entertainment Africa and House Afrika Records.

 His single "Trigger" featuring Inga Hina was released as album's lead single on June 24, 2016.
 The song was certified platinum by the Recording Industry of South Africa.
 In the third quarter of 2016, his single "Ezizweni" featuring Zimbabwean-born singer Berita was released and as well accompanying music video.
 The song debuted number 2 on Entertainment Monitoring Africa top 100 RAM charts.
 On September 2, 2016, his second studio album Live the Music was released in South Africa.
 Live the Music was certified gold and won Best Dance Album at 2017 Metro FM Awards.
 On September 1, 2017, Dixion single "Bhutiza" featuring South African singer Nichume was released.